textnet/textnet-ex/README.md

 # THIS ITERATION
-- Massive refactoring of interfaces!
++ Massive refactoring of interfaces!
-    - Avatars go away
+    + get rid of Avatar concept
-    - Avatar properties become part of Artifact
+    + refactor everything
-    - Observer links to Artifact directly
+    + bug: no init at startup

-    - Account links to Artifact directly
+# NEXT ITERATION
 - Persistence
     - Accounts
     - Artifacts